ISAC-SIMO/ISAC-SIMO/README.md

 <img src="Images/bond_pattern_check_gonogo.png" width="300">

 * **Mortar Joint Thickness**: Checks for compliance based on the relative bed joint thickness (i.e. the thickness of the horizontal layer of mortar upon which bricks are laid in a wall) with respect to the average height of bricks.

+### Methodology
-### Machine learning models
+#### Machine learning models
 For the rebar checks, the machine learning models are trained upon both artificially generated and real world images that have been processed into additional variants into GO and NO GO buckets.
 The models are trained to check the shape of an individual rebar, its texture, and the configuration of the transverse rebar elements.

-### Computational Image Processing
+#### Computational Image Processing
 For the wall checks, the images are classified as "GO" or "NO GO" based on the quantitative information extracted from the image.
 This is achieved by first processing the input image to extract the contours and centerpoint of each brick.
 The centerpoints are then used for further analysis of bond pattern and relative mortar joint thicknesses to determine a "GO" or "NO GO" wall.
 <img src="Images/bond_pattern_check.png" width="600">

-Basic approach to classification
+#### Basic approach to classification

 **Rebar Checks:**
 - *Gather images*